 If guests want to have a longer stay in Rocinha, Favela Adventures also leads adventure and cultural programs or can suggest organizations to volunteer with.

 “Tours are usually day or night visits to the community.
-The cultural programs are opportunities where foreigners can come stay in the favela, and learn a skill, sport, or language from somebody who is an expert in their field, but who is from the favela.
+The cultural programs are opportunities where foreigners can come stay in the favela and learn a skill, sport, or language from somebody who is an expert in their field, but who is from the favela.

 It’s a cultural exchange, just as you may be curious about the favela, the residents want to know about the outside world too.
 As far as volunteering, we have access to many NGO’s in Rocinha.
-Usually after the visits, I get requests from people wanting to return to the favela to help out in some way.”
+Usually, after the visits, I get requests from people wanting to return to the favela to help out in some way.”

 Although it is a small company, run by two guides, Zezinho, and Iranildo “Nildo” Correia, the company is growing.
-In 2008, Zezinho started marketing his tours on the internet, and eventually was able to afford a website of his own which launched six months ago.
+In 2008, Zezinho started marketing his tours on the internet and eventually was able to afford a website of his own which launched six months ago.
 Zezinho said most of his customers come from word of mouth, internet searches, and social media.

 “Most is word of mouth and things like Facebook.
 I think most people do searches through Yahoo or Google, and for those who want an intimate visit, they find us.
 I am just contacting people through the web and letting them know the work we are doing.
 We are certainly open to anybody who could help us with marketing.”

-These visits often include a lot of walking so Zezinho suggests guests wear comfortable shoes but welcomes all ages.
+These visits often include a lot of walking so Zezinho suggests guests wear comfortable shoes but welcome all ages.
 “I would say the average age is between 21-40 but I have had visitors up to 67 years in age and as young as five.”

-So if you are the kind of traveler that gets bored with laying in the sun, tourist shops, and crowded night life, slip away from Rio de Janeiro for a day or two to experience the vibrant culture of the favela people in Rocinha.
+So if you are the kind of traveler that gets bored with laying in the sun, tourist shops, and crowded nightlife, slip away from Rio de Janeiro for a day or two to experience the vibrant culture of the favela people in Rocinha.